nemarvin/nemarvin.github.io/DigitalHistoryResources.md

 “Dedicated to digitizing and indexing U.S. government documents related to Brazil from the 1960s–1980s, Opening the Archives is an ongoing effort to make primary sources available to the public.
 Student researchers, under the leadership of Professor James N. Green, have scanned thousands of records from the presidential libraries of John F. Kennedy, Lyndon Johnson, Richard M. Nixon, Gerald Ford, Jimmy Carter, and Ronald Reagan, as well as the State Department, USAID, the Peace Corps, among other institutions and organizations.
 With the ultimate goal of publishing 100,000 records, the project reflects Brown University’s deep commitment to fostering collaborative relationships in the study of Brazil while strengthening the university’s goal of becoming a leading center for the study of Brazil in the United States.”

-EUROPE: ANCIENT AND MEDIEVAL

 MANUSCRITS MÉDIÉVAUX

 <https://manuscrits-france-angleterre.org/>

 “Thanks to the patronage of the Polonsky Foundation, the Bibliothèque nationale de France and the British Library have engaged in a partnership which aims to digitise, scientifically catalogue and showcase an outstanding collection of 800 medieval manuscripts produced between the 8th and 12th centuries . . .
 The manuscripts have been selected for their historical significance in terms of relations between France and England during the Middle Ages.
 They are also of unique artistic, historical or literary interest.
 Produced between the eighth and the end of the twelfth century, they cover a wide range of subjects, illustrating intellectual production during the early middle ages and the Roman period.”

-EUROPE: EARLY MODERN AND MODERN

 THE MEDICI INTERACTIVE ARCHIVE PROJECT